loginom/loginom-help-en-omegat/data/processors/datamining/neural-network-regression.md

 * **Minimum weight change threshold**: if the relative change of the weights vector norm is less than the threshold at another training step, the training stops.
 By default = 0.01.
 * **Maximum number of epochs** means the maximum count of the algorithm training iterations.
 This parameter is disabled by default.
 If it is required to limit the training process in time, in this case, it will be stopped upon the set number of epochs even if the training has not reached the optimal point, namely, the minimum weight change threshold has not been reached yet.

-### Шаг 5.
+### Step 5.
 Configure Auto Selection of Neural Network Parameters

-*Нейросеть* имеет три подбираемых параметра, относящихся к структуре:
+Three structure related parameters can be selected for the *Neural Network*:

 * Number of hidden layers (0, 1 or 2).
 * Number of neurons in each hidden layer.